- Explain how we use concepts, prototypes, and schema to organize information

 Everyday Connections: Solving Puzzles

-Problem-solving abilities can improve with practice.
-Many people challenge themselves every day with puzzles and other mental exercises to sharpen their problem-solving skills.
-Sudoku puzzles appear daily in most newspapers.
-Typically, a sudoku puzzle is a 9×9 grid.
-The simple sudoku below (Figure 1) is a 4×4 grid.
+Typically, a Sudoku puzzle is a 9×9 grid.
+The simple Sudoku below (Figure 1) is a 4×4 grid.
 To solve the puzzle, fill in the empty boxes with a single digit: 1, 2, 3, or 4.
 Here are the rules: The numbers must total 10 in each bolded box, each row, and each column; however, each digit can only appear once in a bolded box, row, and column.

 You can view the transcript for “Can you solve “Einstein’s Riddle”? – Dan Van der Vieren” here (opens in new window).